1982–83 FA Cup

+Qualifying rounds

+Most participating clubs that were not members of the Football League competed in the qualifying rounds to secure one of 28 places available in the first round.

+The winners from the fourth qualifying round were Scarborough, North Shields, Mossley, Workington, Northwich Victoria, Horwich RMI, Macclesfield Town, Telford United, Boston United, Kettering Town, Worcester City, Holbeach United, Shepshed Charterhouse, Bishop's Stortford, Wokingham Town, Chesham United, Dagenham, Wealdstone, Dartford, Carshalton Athletic, Maidstone United, Worthing, Folkestone, Windsor & Eton, Slough Town, Wimborne Town, Yeovil Town and Weymouth.

+Appearing in the competition proper for the first time were Holbeach United, Shepshed Charterhouse, Wokingham Town and Wimborne Town.
+Of the others, Telford United had last featured at this stage in 1973–74 while North Shields and Carshalton Athletic had last done so in 1969-70, Worthing had not done so since 1936-37 and Horwich RMI had not done so since 1928-29.

+In returning to the competition proper after a 46-year absence, Worthing participated in seven rounds of the tournament and defeated Fleet Town, Crawley Town, Eastleigh, Farnborough Town, Minehead and Dartford before going out to Oxford United at the Manor Ground.

 First round proper

-Teams from the Football League Third and Fourth Division entered in this round plus Enfield, Altrincham, Barnet and Wycombe Wanderers were given byes.
+The 48 teams from the Football League Third and Fourth Divisions entered in this round along with the 28 non-league clubs from the qualifying rounds and Enfield, Altrincham, Barnet and Wycombe Wanderers who were given byes.
 The first round of games were played over the weekend 20–21 November 1982.
 Replays were played on the 22nd-24th.
+Wimborne Town, from the Western League First Division at Step 9 of English Football, was the lowest-ranked team in the round.

 Second round proper

 The second round of games were played on 11 December 1982.
 Replays were played on the 14th–15th, or the 20th.
+This round featured one team from Step 8 of the football pyramid: North Shields from the Northern League.

 Third round proper

 Teams from the Football League First and Second Division entered in this round.
 The third round of games in the FA Cup were played on 8 January 1983.
 Replays took place over 11–12 January, with a second replay on the 24th.
+Bishop's Stortford, from the Isthmian League Premier Division (Step 6), was the lowest-ranked team in the round while Worcester City, Weymouth and Bishop's Stortford were the last non-league clubs left in the competition.

 Fourth round proper

 The fourth round of games were mainly played over the weekend 29 –30 January 1983.
 Some games were replayed on 1–2 February, with a second replay on the 9th.
+Swindon Town and Torquay United from the Fourth Division were the lowest-ranked teams in the round and the last clubs from the First Round left in the competition.